Scenic route from Martigny to Chamonix

 Chamonix, France

-As the train winds its way through the alpine landscape, it arrives at the world-famous resort town of Chamonix.
+As the Mont Blanc Express train winds through the alpine landscape, it arrives in the world-famous resort town of Chamonix.

 Chamonix has been a major tourist destination since the 19th century, and offers a wealth of accommodation choices from hotels to self-catered apartments and ski chalets.